bretheskevin/boilerplate-rails-next/README.md

 yarn install
 ```

+The app will be accessible at [http://localhost/](http://localhost/), don't specify the port or you will get a CORS
+error during API calls.

 # Make sure to restart your terminal or source the `.bashrc` file

 Execute `kb` to see the available commands